 - Anonymous access is granted.

-- Access is restricted (you can see or delete files)
+- Access is restricted (you cannot see or delete files)

 - Binary mode is automatically used.